-Fat grafting, also known as fat transfer, is a new and different approach to refine your contours.
+Fat harvesting, also known as fat transfer, is a new and different approach to refine your contours.

 Many plastic surgeons are helping women to re-purpose unwanted body fat to re-contour their breasts, buttocks, face, and even their vulva.
 This modern technology allows aesthetic physicians to achieve beautiful and natural-looking results with fewer risks than surgery.

-How can fat grafting reshape a woman’s vulva?
+How can fat harvesting reshape a woman’s vulva?

 As women age, they lose fatty tissue from the face and breasts, and pubic area.
 Living as we do, in a time when women routinely shave and wax their vaginal area, the wrinkling and skin laxity they encounter can make them feel self-conscious.

 The loss of fat manifests in a sagging of the outer lips (labia majora) and mons pubis.
 Also, the loss of natural padding along the pubic bone can make sexual intercourse painful.